American Palladium Eagle

 The American Palladium Eagle is the official palladium bullion coin of the United States.
-Each coin has a face value of $25 and is composed of 99.95% fine palladium, with 1 troy ounce actual palladium weight.
+Each coin has a face value of $25 and is composed of 99.95% fine palladium, with 1 ozt actual palladium weight.

 History

 The Palladium Eagle was authorized by the American Eagle Palladium Bullion Coin Act of 2010 which became Public Law 111-303 passed during the 111th United States Congress in December 2010 and signed by President Barack Obama.